Avesta: Zoroastrian tradition

 The Zoroastrian history of the Avesta lies in the realm of legends and myths.
-The oldest surviving versions of these tales are found in the ninth to 11th century texts of Zoroastrian tradition (i.e. in the so-called "Pahlavi books").
+The oldest surviving versions of these tales are found in the ninth- to 11th-century texts of the Zoroastrian tradition (i.e., the so-called "Pahlavi books").
 The legends run as follows: The twenty-one nasks ("books") of the Avesta were created by Ahura Mazda and brought by Zoroaster to his patron Vishtaspa (Denkard 4A, 3A).
 Supposedly, Vishtaspa (Dk 3A) or another Kayanian, Daray (Dk 4B), then had two copies made, one of which was stored in the treasury and the other in the royal archives (Dk 4B, 5).
 Following Alexander's conquest, the Avesta was then supposedly destroyed or dispersed by the Greeks, after they had translated any scientific passages of which they could make use (AVN 7–9, Dk 3B, 8).
 Several centuries later, one of the Parthian emperors named Valaksh (one of the Vologases) supposedly then had the fragments collected, not only of those that had previously been written down, but also of those that had only been orally transmitted (Dk 4C).

 The Denkard also records another legend related to the transmission of the Avesta.
-In this story, credit for collation and recension is given to the early Sasanian-era priest Tansar (high priest under Ardashir I, r.
-224–242 CE, and Shapur I, 240/242–272 CE), who had the scattered works collected – of which he approved only a part as authoritative (Dk 3C, 4D, 4E).
-Tansar's work was then supposedly completed by Adurbad Mahraspandan (high priest of Shapur II, r.
-309–379 CE) who made a general revision of the canon and continued to ensure its orthodoxy (Dk 4F, AVN 1.12–1.16).
+In this story, credit for collation and recension is given to the early Sasanian-era priest Tansar (high priest under Ardashir I, CE, and Shapur I, 240/242–272 CE), who had the scattered works collected – of which he approved only a part as authoritative (Dk 3C, 4D, 4E).
+Tansar's work was then supposedly completed by Adurbad Mahraspandan (high priest of Shapur II, CE) who made a general revision of the canon and continued to ensure its orthodoxy (Dk 4F, AVN 1.12–1.16).
 A final revision was supposedly undertaken in the 6th century CE under Khosrow I (Dk 4G).

 Modern scholarship

-Modern scholarship generally rejects the pre-Sasanian era Zoroastrian history of the Avesta.
-Instead, there is now a wide consensus that for most of their long history, the Avesta's various texts were handed down orally and independently of one another.
-Based on linguistic aspects, scholars like Kellens, Skjærvø and Hoffman have also identified a number of distinct phases, during which different parts of the Avestan corpus were composed, transmitted in either fluid or fixed form, as well as edited and redacted by the Zoroastrian priests.
+Modern scholarship generally rejects the pre-Sasanian-era Zoroastrian history of the Avesta.Instead, there is now a wide consensus that for most of their long history, the Avesta's various texts were handed down orally and independently of one another.
+Based on linguistic aspects, scholars like Kellens, Skjærvø, and Hoffman have also identified a number of distinct phases, during which different parts of the Avestan corpus were composed, transmitted in either fluid or fixed form, as well as edited and redacted by the Zoroastrian priests.